zyaris0/ParadiseClient-X/README.md

-# **ParadiseClient-Fabric v1.21.5 g4 b5**
+# **ParadiseClient v1.21.5 g4 b5**

-**ParadiseClient-Fabric** is a Minecraft Fabric mod specifically designed for penetration testing Minecraft servers and networks.
+**ParadiseClient** is a Minecraft Fabric mod specifically designed for penetration testing Minecraft servers and networks.

 ## **License and Contribution**